ewascatalog/ewascatalog2/website/readme.md

-The website code can be found in `website/`.
+The website code can be found in the `website/` directory.

-All that this missing from there is the downloadable EWAS summary statistics file and `settings.env`.
+All that is missing from there is the downloadable EWAS summary statistics file and `settings.env`.
-These files are copied into position when the website is setup in the project `Makefile`.
+These files are copied into position when the website is setup in the project [Makefile](../Makefile).

 ## How to modify the website